Today, I’m going to list you the 7 common mistakes that beginners make in Bachata and what to do, to avoid them.

 When you’re a beginner, it’s a very common mistake to not be aware enough of the important points of connection between leaders and followers.

-First of all, in open position, your reference is the centre of the chest of your partner.
-So, you have to look at in the direction of your partner not on the sides, especially for the followers !
+First of all, in the open position, your reference is the center of the chest of your partner.
+So, you have to look in the direction of your partner not on the sides, especially for the followers!

 In close position, there are connection points you need to be aware of :